 What are the costs of drafting a Will?

 The cost of drafting a Will is usually $495, however, as part of a Will & Estate package which includes a Will, Advanced Health Care Directive, Representation Agreement and Enduring Power of Attorney, the fee is only $995 for all documents plus applicable taxes.
 For couples with similar documentation, the fee for two Wills, two Advanced Health Care Directives, two Representation Agreements and two Enduring Powers of Attorney is $1,295 plus applicable taxes.
 Our hourly rate is normally $295 per hour plus applicable taxes.
 We do not charge for such things as photocopying, faxing, secretarial services, and long distance telephone calls, which can save you hundreds of dollars more.

 Why use M.J.
 O’Nions Lawyer & Mediator for drafting my Will?

 We have the expertise and experience to draft a comprehensive Will that meets your goals and objectives.
 We will do this in a cost-effective manner, while providing high quality professional service.
 We understand your needs and we are here to help.
-Just give us a call at 604-449-7779 for a free 10 minute telephone consultation so we can be of assistance.
+Just give us a call at 604-449-7779 to schedule an appointment so we can be of assistance.

 How do I Start the process of creating my Will?